Zero-knowledge architecture

 What happens if the link is never opened?

-Unread messages automatically expire based on your selected TTL (30 minutes to 7 days) and are permanently deleted from our servers.
+Unread messages automatically expire based on your selected TTL (1 hour, 24 hours, or 7 days) and are permanently deleted from our servers.

 Can I set a passphrase for extra security?